igocreate/igo/docs/guide/views.md

 ## i18n

-Igo uses [i18next](http://i18next.com/), which is a great module so make sure that your read their [documentation](http://i18next.com/docs).
+Igo.js uses [i18next](http://i18next.com/), which is a great module so make sure that your read their [documentation](http://i18next.com/docs).
 Here is the default configuration:

 ```js